-The Reformation Project is a Bible-based, Christian non-profit organization that seeks to reform church teaching on sexual orientation and gender identity.
-Read more below and visit our Statement of Faith to learn more about our beliefs.
+The Reformation Project is a Bible-based, Christian grassroots organization that works to promote inclusion of LGBT people by reforming church teaching on sexual orientation and gender identity.
+Our vision is of a global church that fully affirms LGBT people.

 Each year, we host a three-day conference designed to introduce as many people to biblically-based cases for affirming and integrating LGBT people into all aspects of church life.
 Complete with general sessions from leaders in the field to workshops led by amazing practitioners, these conferences are intended to offer something to everyone: LGBT Christians as well as straight friends and allies, ranging from those well-read on the topic to pastors, lay people, and others who are just starting to explore.
 These conferences will also provide significant opportunities for participants to network and strategize with others in a similar Christian context.

 Past keynote speakers include Dr. David Gushee, the Rev. Allyson Robinson, Julie Rodgers, Vicky Beeching, Nicole Garcia, Christopher Coleman, the Rev. Winnie Varghese, the Rev. Candace Hardnett, Linda and Rob Robertson, and more.
 Theologians who've taught at our conferences include Dr. Jim Brownson, Dr. Cheryl Anderson, and Dr. Megan DeFranza.
 This year, TRP will be hosting our national conference at Fourth Presbyterian Church in Chicago, Illinois, from October 26-28.
 Registration is now open.